Reference

 - property bounds

-Return limits of x and y dimensions (
+Return limits of dimensions.

 - _get_time_col()[source]